cobianzo/solidity-react-lottery/README.md

-Lottery smart contract in React:
+# Lottery smart contract in React:
-===

 React is the frontend for this smart contract project, which uses Web3 library with a Provider to provide the Network of nodes.
 When testing, the network is simulated by `garache`, a tiny network library.
 When not testing, we need to update the provider, to use the Metamask network, in Test mode (otherwise costs money!)

-TEST this project as it is:
+## TEST this project as it is:
----

 - npm i
 - `npx mocha`, or `npm run test`
   And to deploy it, we need to set up infura.io, and get the endpoint
 - `node deploy.js`
   And we will get the address of the new contract, ie
   `Contract deployed to 0x1f87BbdC0221bE67D473110A67ef6A08fB040000`
   From there we could continue with Remix interface and Metamask

-WHERE the smart contract is:
+## WHERE the smart contract is:

----
+# TUTORIAL OF CREATION/NOTES

+- `create-react-app`, clean up stupid idle code that comes by default -- IMPORTANT: in package.json it should use "react-scripts": "4.0.3", in order to be compatible with web3 and our code.
+- install Web3 Library straight away!: `npm i web3`
+- we assume metamask chrome extension is installed, so we will use its provider to connect to Rinkeby network.
+But it is just for this project.
+We can't assume in any real project!
+- Deploy the Lottery project outside this react project.
+We created that project and we can use 'node deploy', and console log the address of the contract and the ABI interface of that contract.
+  -- We copy that data to use in in out react app.

 # Getting Started with Create React App